 SCE 4941.
 Teaching Secondary School Science Practicum.
 This course is designed for students who are majoring in science education and who will be obtaining teacher certification in grades 5-9 or 6-12.
-This practicum accompanies SCE 4330 and provides students with opportunities to present their interactive curriculum projects to secondary school students in local area school districts.
-Students spend a minimum of 30 school-based hours in the secondary school classroom.
-Project presentations will be coordinated with in-service secondary school teachers and their curriculum schedules and needs.
+This practicum accompanies SCE 4330 and provides students with opportunities to present interactive curriculum projects to secondary school students in local area school districts.
+Students spend a minimum of 30 school-based hours in the middle school classroom, to include (10) hours of teaching.
+Project presentations will be coordinated with cooperating teachers and their curriculum schedules and needs.
 This course addresses specific state-adopted standards, subject matter competencies, and pedagogy pertinent to the discipline and required for certification.
-Corequisite: SCE 4330.
+Co-requisite: SCE 4330.
 1 semester hour credit.
 [A]

-SCE4943.SeminarinScienceEducation.
+SCE 4943.
+Seminar in Science Education.
 This course is designed to provide students with instructional strategies, planning techniques, evaluation procedures and class management skills.
 Prerequisites: All other program requirements complete.
 Corequisite: SCE 4945 or EDG 4940.
 3 semester hours credit.
 [A]